covcom/205CDE/17_18_Flask_templates/README.md

 ![](.md_images/share.png)

-Copy and paste that URL into a new browser tab, what you'll see is similar to below
+Paste that URL into a new browser tab, what you'll see is similar to below

 ![](.md_images/running.png)